mazinmk/Sample-OMS/aggregators/README.md

 The aggregration used here is to compute sum of product price grouped by order_id.

 ## Aggregate to_location by Product ID
-The aggregration used here is to compute count of to_location grouped by product_id.
+The aggregration used here is to compute count of produts grouped to_location.